Broken windows theory: Statistical evidence

 A 2015 meta-analysis of broken windows policing implementations found that disorder policing strategies, such as "hot spots policing" or problem-oriented policing, result in "consistent crime reduction effects across a variety of violent, property, drug, and disorder outcome measures".
-However, the authors noted that "aggressive order maintenance strategies that target individual disorderly behaviors do not generate significant crime reductions," pointing specifically to zero tolerance policing models that target singular behaviors such as public intoxication and remove disorderly individuals from the street via arrest.
+As a caveat, the authors noted that "aggressive order maintenance strategies that target individual disorderly behaviors do not generate significant crime reductions," pointing specifically to zero tolerance policing models that target singular behaviors such as public intoxication and remove disorderly individuals from the street via arrest.
 The authors recommend that police develop "community co-production" policing strategies instead of merely committing to increasing misdemeanor arrests.

 Criticism

 Other factors

 Several studies have argued that many of the apparent successes of broken windows policing (such as New York City in the 1990s) were the result of other factors.
-They claim that the "broken windows theory" closely relates correlation with causality, a reasoning prone to fallacy.
+They claim that the "broken windows theory" conflates correlation with causality: reasoning prone to fallacy.
 David Thacher, assistant professor of public policy and urban planning at the University of Michigan, stated in a 2004 paper:

 C. R. Sridhar, in his article in the Economic and Political Weekly, also challenges the theory behind broken windows policing and the idea that the policies of William Bratton and the New York Police Department was the cause of the decrease of crime rates in New York City.
 The policy targeted people in areas with a significant amount of physical disorder and there appeared to be a causal relationship between the adoption of broken windows policing and the decrease in crime rate.
 Sridhar, however, discusses other trends (such as New York City's economic boom in the late 1990s) that created a "perfect storm" that contributed to the decrease of crime rate much more significantly than the application of the broken windows policy.
-Sridhar also compares this decrease of crime rate with other major cities that adopted other various policies and determined that the broken windows policy is not as effective.
+Sridhar also compares this decrease in crime rate with other major cities that adopted various policies and determined that the broken windows policy is not as effective.